MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/reset-the-audio-conferencing-pin.md

 - Quando uma reunião for iniciada, todos os usuários do lobby serão conectados automaticamente.
 Por exemplo, se dois participantes tentarem participar de uma reunião antes que ela seja iniciada, eles serão colocados no lobby e esperarão ouvindo música.
 Quando o organizador da reunião participar usando o PIN por telefone, a reunião será iniciada e os participantes do lobby entrarão na reunião.

-- A configuração padrão é não permitir uma reunião ser iniciado por chamadores anônimos.
+- A configuração padrão é não permitir que uma reunião seja iniciada por chamadores anônimos.

 - When you enable a user for audio conferencing, by default they are sent emails that include conferencing information and their PIN.
 The user must have an Office 365 mailbox, because when a PIN is reset, a new PIN will be sent to the user in email to their primary SMTP address (alias) that is set for the user.